National frameworks to address hate crime in Switzerland

 Hate crime recording and data collection

 Neither prosecutors nor the judiciary record hate crimes.
 The only information recorded about hate crimes are statistics on convictions related to Criminal Code Articles 261bis and 261, including the desecration of places of worship.
 These data are published by the Federal Office for Statistics.
-The Federal Intelligence Service (FIS) collects and analyses the judgments and decisions related to Article 261bis.
+The Federal Office of Police collects and analyses the judgments and decisions related to Article 261bis.
 The Federal Commission against Racism maintains a database of judgments and decisions related to Article 261bis, which are pronounced by cantonal law enforcement agencies and courts as well as by the Federal Supreme Court.
 The database provides statistics that classify data according to bias motivation, target groups and the type of offence or incident.

 Hate crime victim support